Seal of Dane County County of Dane

 Learn all the basics of camping this week by meeting with a Dane County Parks’ ranger, building a campsite, and participating in our favorite camping activities.
 This will include hiking, fishing, fort building, and more.

-Canoe, cycle, and climb - each day of camp campers will engage in one of the 3 C’s!
+Canoe, cycle, cook, and climb - each day of camp campers will engage in one of the 4 C’s!
 Campers will work together as a team to overcome challenges and have fun!
-The camp also includes a trip to the MSCR ropes course.
+The camp also includes a trip to a local climbing facility and a campfire lunch cookout.

-This week campers will use experience our natural world through the lens of art.
-Artist Sonya Sakaran will be guiding youth in their development of curiousity, imagination and observation of the animals and plants throughout the week.
+This week campers will experience our natural world through the lens of art.
+Campers will be developing curiousity, imagination and observation of the animals and plants throughout the week.
 This camp includes a field trip to the Madison Children's Musuem.

 Week 5: Precious Plants

 Plants hold our world together.
 Campers will learn how to identify trees and prairie plants through hikes in our parks.
 They will also conduct a small plant restoration project at a Dane County Park.
-This camp includes a program on Medicinal Herbs at Olbrich Gardens.
+This camp includes a field trip at the Madison School Farm.

 Week 6: Exploration Excursion

 As we adventure off the beaten path, we will learn to explore and work as a team.
 We will hop on our bikes and canoes to explore the parks.
-This week will be full of exciting excursions including climbing at the MSCR Ropes Course.
+This week will be full of exciting excursions including climbing at a local ropes course.

 Follow the map to find the treasure!
 Using orienteering and geocaching, campers will explore maps, navigate to hidden treasure, and make their own maps.
-This camp will have a special learning experience with "On the Map."
+This camp will have a special learning experience with our partners at “On the Map.”

 Week 9: Over and Under